Room At The Top

 Cozy by the Fire

 There is nothing quite like a delicious dinner beside the fireplace on a frosty night.
 You’re sure to get a warm welcome at some of Baltimore’s finest restaurants.
-Whether you want to enjoy a meal at one of our top-rated eateries, such as The Oregon Grille, or indulge in drinks and appetizers at the trendy lounge at Kona Grill, Baltimore has a toasty spot ready.
+Enjoy a meal at one of our top-rated eateries, such as The Oregon Grille, Baltimore has a toasty spot ready.
 For the al fresco experience, local eateries like Woodberry Kitchen light up their fire pits throughout the winter, while Leinenkugel’s Beer Garden keeps its outdoor taps flowing.
 An Ancient Art

 What better time than winter to learn the fiery art of glassblowing from one of Baltimore’s local experts?
-McFadden Art Glass offers specialty programs for individuals, families or groups, including the chance to create your own one-of-a-kind piece.
+Corradetti Glassblowing offers specialty programs for individuals, families or groups, including the chance to create your own one-of-a-kind piece.
 Looking for an offbeat date night or special bonding experience with the kids?
 Make a memory as you make a glass vase, flower or starfish.

 Anthony Corradetti has practiced the art of turning molten glass into art objects for more than 30 years and many of his pieces can be found in museums and private collections.
 At Corradetti Glassblowing Studio & Gallery you can see his works and then learn to make your own “masterpiece” with personalized, professional assistance.